 Where is Bear Creek Ranch?

 Since 2016 BCR has been in transition to a new home in North Georgia.
-The retreats currently meet in a hotel conference room.
-In October 2018, land was purchased to rebuild the Ranch in Taylorsville, Georgia.
+The retreats currently meet in a hotel conference room in Cartersville, GA.

 Who is Bear Creek Ranch?

 You can read all about us on the About Us page…

 Read testimonies from those who have attended a retreat at Bear Creek Ranch.